Gopuff

-Gopuff is an American consumer goods and food delivery company headquartered in Philadelphia.
-The company operates in over 650 US cities through approximately 500 microfulfillment centers as of October 2021.
-It also operates in the United Kingdom, following a take over of Newcastle upon Tyne-based Fancy.
-As of July 2021, the company was valued at $15 billion.
+GoBrands, Inc., doing business as Gopuff, is an American consumer goods and food delivery company headquartered in Philadelphia, Pennsylvania.
+The company delivers foods and goods typically found in convenience stores in more than 500 cities, suburbs, and towns across the United States as of 2025.
+It also operates in the United Kingdom, following an acquisition of Newcastle upon Tyne-based Fancy.

+As of May 2024, the company was valued at $5.45 billion.

 History

-Gopuff is headquartered in Philadelphia, Pennsylvania, and was founded in 2013 by two Drexel University students: Yakir Gola and Rafael Ilishayev.
-Gopuff was originally an on-demand hookah delivery service but expanded to delivering food and goods typically sold in convenience stores.
-The company began offering delivery services in Philadelphia before moving into other cities, including Seattle, Boston, Phoenix, and Atlanta.
+Gopuff is headquartered in Philadelphia, Pennsylvania.
+The company was founded in 2013 by former Drexel University students Yakir Gola and Rafael Ilishayev, who bonded over their shared Jewish ancestries.
+Gopuff was originally an on-demand hookah supply delivery service, "an app service to deliver college students beer, condoms, junk food and other guilty pleasures", but expanded to delivering food and goods typically sold in convenience stores.
+The company began offering delivery services in Philadelphia before expanding into other cities, including New York, Chicago, Miami, and others.

 In 2016, Gopuff raised $8.25 million in A round funding.
 In 2019, the company reportedly raised $750 million in funding from SoftBank, with a commitment for up to $250 million more.
-Also in 2019, Gopuff opened a new headquarters in the Finnigan's Wake building in Northern Liberties.
+Also in 2019, Gopuff opened a new headquarters in the former Finnigan's Wake Pub ("once ranked among the top 25 douchiest bars in Philadelphia"), building in Northern Liberties.

-Gola and Ilishayev were included in a 2017 Forbes 30 Under 30 list for retail and ecommerce and later in the year, were together named Target Magazine's target marketer of the year.
-While founding Gopuff, Gola and Ilishayev bonded over their similar ancestries and family backgrounds, and later became supporters of Drexel's Jewish community, providing funding for Drexel Chabad to purchase a new building in 2020.

 In October 2020, the company announced that it had raised $380 million in a funding round led by Accel and D1 Capital Partners, bringing the company's total value to $3.9 billion.
 In November, Gopuff agreed to purchase BevMo! for $350 million.
 The alcoholic beverage chain has 161 stores in California, Washington and Arizona.

-In March 2021, Gopuff announced that it had raised $1.15 billion in funding from investors including D1 Capital Partners, Fidelity Management and Research Company and Luxor Capital.
+In March 2021, Gopuff announced that it had raised $1.15 billion in funding from investors including D1 Capital Partners, Fidelity Management and Research Company, and Luxor Capital.
 That month, it was listed on CNBC's Disruptor 50 list.

 In April 2021, Gopuff added the first independent board member, Betsy Atkins, to its board.

 In May 2021, Gopuff acquired Fancy, a UK-based food delivery service.
 Also in May, Gopuff and Uber Eats announced a partnership to sell products from Gopuff through the Uber Eats app.

-In June 2021, Gopuff acquired Liquor Barn, an alcoholic beverage chain, and announced the acquisition of RideOS for $115 million.
+In June 2021, Gopuff acquired Liquor Barn (liquorbarn.com), a Louisville, Kentucky-based alcoholic beverage retail chain, and announced the acquisition of RideOS for $115 million.

-In February 2022, Gopuff signed a partnership deal with McLaren for the 2022 Formula One season.
+In February 2022, Gopuff signed a multi-year partnership deal with McLaren.